Skip to main content

 • German is the official language, though English and French are used frequently too.

-• The standard working week in German is 48 hours, with 10 hours per day maximum.
+• The standard working week in Germany is 48 hours, with 10 hours per day maximum.
 Employees also must not work for more than six continuous hours without a break, or for more than six days consecutively without one day off.

 • Paid vacation in Germany starts at a minimum of 24 working days per year.
 This is mandated by the Minimum Vacation Act for Employees.